 Let's say you use a switch to change a value.
 But you want that switch to be a stompswitch that has a LED status indicator.
 You can do this easily with a DPDT and a LED and a resistor.
 Power the LED with the pedal's existing power source and use the other side of the DPDT to connect/disconnect whatever you want.

 Let's say you have a stompbox with a volume control and you want to mod it to have to different preset volume levels controlled by a stompswitch.
 And you also want to add an LED indicator light.
 To do this, simply add another pot (we'll call it Volume 2), a 3PDT switch, a LED and a current limiting resistor, like this:

 Mechanical switches are easy to understand and allow to add a great deal of flexibility to your circuits.
-Don’t be afraid to experiment.
-And if you get a hold of some funky switch you just can’t figure out, don’t forget that you multimeter is the quickest way to map out connections.
+Don't be afraid to experiment.
+And if you get a hold of some funky switch you just can't figure out, dont forget that your multimeter set to continuity is the quickest way to map out connections.